uspki/policies/certificate-policy.md

 Subject Identity Information shall not include a DBA or tradename.

 #### 3.2.2.3 Verification of Country
-This CP is restricted to the generic Top Level Domains (TLDs) for .gov and .mil which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.
+This CP is restricted to the generic Top Level Domains (gTLDs) for .gov and .mil which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.

 The .gov sTLD is sponsored by the U.S. Government's General Services Administration.
 The .gov regulations are defined in 41 CFR Part 102-173.
 Under 41 CFR Part 102-173.30, registration in the .gov domain is only available to official governmental organizations in the United States including Federal, State and local governments, and Native Sovereign Nations.